reireizoko/ocwebpage/readme.txt

 This website is for any people who would want to read about my OC’s lore or see any art I might’ve drawn of them!
 Other than that, it also helps me keep track of my OCs.

+Some OCs might be my friends, which I had permission to put them on this website!

 ## Code Samples